AakashSunil/InfoTractors/README.md

 The Folder of the Project consists the following

-1. Program (InfoTractors.py) to run the Tasks - Feature Extraction and Template Extraction
+1. Program (InfoTractors.py) to run the Tasks - Feature Extraction and Template Extraction.
+2. Individual Template Files.
+    a.
+Acquire_Template.py  - Acquire Template
+    b.
+Born_Template.py     - Born Template
+    c.
+Part_Template_ORG.py - Part Template with Organizations
+    d.
+Part_Template_LOC.py - Part Template with Locations

-2. One folder with all text file articles.
+3. One folder with all text file articles.
-3. requirements.txt file to install the required packages
+4. requirements.txt file to install the required packages
-4. Readme File containing how to run the program.
+5. Readme File containing how to run the program.
-5. A sample JSON File which contains the sample output.
+6. A sample JSON File which contains the sample output.
+7. .gitignore file - to choose the files that will be uploaded to the repositories

 Program Name: InfoTractors.py
 To run the code